redbear/Duo/docs/dfu-util_installation_guide.md

 * Firstly make your Duo enter DFU Mode:

-    1. Connect the Duo to your computer via the USB port.
+    - Connect the Duo to your computer via the USB port.
-    2. Hold down BOTH buttons
+    - Hold down BOTH buttons
-    3. Release only the RESET button, while holding down the SETUP button.
+    - Release only the RESET button, while holding down the SETUP button.
-    4. Wait for the LED to start flashing **yellow**
+    - Wait for the LED to start flashing **yellow**
-    5. Release the SETUP button <br><br>
+    - Release the SETUP button

         ![image](images/Duo-Yellow.gif)

-* (Windows only) Follow this [Guide]() to install DFU USB driver
+* (Windows only) Follow this [Windows Driver Installation Guide](windows_driver_installation_guide.md) to install the DFU USB driver

 * Type in command line terminal: